kermitt2/datastet/Readme.md

 > git clone https://github.com/kermitt2/datastet

-Copy the provided pre-trained models in the standard grobid-home path:
+Download from AWS S3 and install the trained models in the standard grobid-home path:

-> ./gradlew copyModels
+> ./gradlew installModels

 Try compiling everything with: